gjnieuwenhuis/RaceClocker/README.md

 If you would like to interpret the JSON data yourself, simply call the jsondata.php direcly with the same parameters https://yourwebsite.com/jsondata.php?Location=Start&PrimaryID=b4e0c99a&SecondaryID=b4e0c99b&Refresh=10&MaxDeviation=0.5&Number=10

+Feel free to suggest improvements or report bugs!